Cub Scouts (Singapore Scout Association)

 The Cub Scouts are part of the Singapore Scout Association (SSA).
-They were earlierly known as "Wolf Cubs" in the pre-1966 era when Singapore Scouting was still under the jurisdiction of the Scout Association, UK (then known as the Imperial Headquarters).
+They were formerly known as "Wolf Cubs" in the pre-1966 era when Singapore Scouting was still under the jurisdiction of the Scout Association, UK (then known as the Imperial Headquarters).

 History

 The first Wolf Cub Pack in Singapore was started in Outram Road School in 1925 with a single Wolf Cub Patrol led by H.F.
 Duncanson of the 9th Singapore Troop.
 When the Japanese Scout Troop was formed later that year, a Wolf Cub Section was included in their infrastructure.

 In 1927, the 3rd Singapore Troop, an offshoot of the 4th Singapore (SJI) Troop, was dissolved and converted into a full-fledged Wolf Cub Pack within the 4th Troop's Structure.
 The 3rd Troop's name was subsequently assigned to the Oldham Hall Troop formed in 1928.

 The Wolf Cub Section however began some time back, on 1 Jan 1914 at St Stephen's Westminster in Great Britain.
 Over the years, Wolf Cub Packs had begun to sprout up across the British Empire and by 1935, there were over 15,000 Packs with 275,000 Wolf Cubs and 22,000 Cubmasters.
 In November 1935, 10 years after the Wolf Cub Section was started in Singapore, 150 Wolf Cubs and 25 Officers made the Grand Wolf Cub's Rally and Campfire on the old race course in Singapore in a splendid celebration of the twenty-first anniversary of the Wolf Cub Section in the world.
 By that time, there were 13 Wolf Cub Packs in Singapore.

 The Wolf Cub's Rally was led by Singapore District Scoutmaster Crickett and was lent a special note by the attendance of Fleet Scoutmaster Lawder, the Scout Commissioner for Malaya, Mr Frank Cooper Sands, the Assistant Commissioner for Malaya, Mr H.R.
 Cheeseman, the Chief Commissioner for Singapore Mr Cullen and the Assistant Chief Commissioner for Singapore, Rev. R. K. S. Adams.